Brutus Beefcake: The Barber (1987–1990)

 The Dream Team broke up at WrestleMania III.
 After defeating The Rougeau Brothers at the pay-per-view, the team had an argument and Beefcake was left in the ring while Valentine and Valiant left with Dino Bravo.
 This provided the impetus for Beefcake to turn face.
 In the immediate next match on the show, Beefcake helped Roddy Piper to defeat Adrian Adonis, reviving Piper after Adonis had rendered him unconscious.
 Per match stipulations, Adonis would have his head shaved.
-Beefcake undertook this task and earned the nickname "The Barber".
-Thereafter, Beefcake started bringing garden shears (with the handles taped to resemble barber poles) to the ring, and using a sleeper hold (hitherto a speciality of both Piper and Adonis, used heavily by both in their WrestleMania III match) as his finishing move.
+Beefcake undertook this task and earned the nickname "the Barber".
+Thereafter, Beefcake started bringing garden shears (with the handles taped to resemble barber poles) to the ring, and using a sleeper hold (hitherto a specialty of both Piper and Adonis, used heavily by both in their WrestleMania III match) as his finishing move.
 After a match, he would strut around the ring, "snipping" his fingers like scissors to indicate he was about to cut his defeated opponent's hair.
 As he did (using either his shears or an electric razor) he would throw handfuls of hair into the air for the amusement of his fans.

-After coming out on top of a feud with former partner Valentine and ex-manager Valiant, Beefcake feuded with Intercontinental Heavyweight Champion The Honky Tonk Man.
+After coming out on top of a feud with former partner Valentine and ex-manager Valiant, Beefcake feuded with Intercontinental Champion The Honky Tonk Man.
 Beefcake vowed to not only win the title, but put Honky to sleep and cut his duck's tail.
 Beefcake never made good on that vow, since Honky got himself disqualified from most of their matches (wrestling titles generally do not change hands on a disqualification).
 Honky often had assistance from a mysterious pig-tailed and sunglassed blonde named Peggy Sue (WWF Women's Champion Sherri Martel usually played this character during television tapings and PPV events, but at house shows "she" was Jimmy Hart in drag).
-Beefcake countered with a "woman" of his own: "Georgina" (George "The Animal" Steele in drag).
+Beefcake countered with a "woman" of his own: "Georgina" (George "the Animal" Steele in drag).
 The feud concluded at WrestleMania IV, where Honky was again disqualified, after interference from Hart.
 Though Honky escaped with the title and his hair, Beefcake caught Hart towards the end of the match and humiliated him with a partial haircut.